Keto Dutch Baby Pancake Recipe

 Place the piece of butter in the center of the skillet and tilt the skillet to spread and melt the butter.
 Watch out, the pan is hot, and the butter will melt fast and drizzle out of the pan.

 Now, quickly pour the pancake batter from the blender into the hot skillet and bring the skillet back to the center rack of your oven.

-The longer you bake it from now, the less custardy it will be in the center.
+The longer you bake it, the less custardy it will be in the center.
 You want the center to be set, not runny, but not overbaked and dry.

 I recommend using a spoon to push down the ‘bumpy’ middle of the pancake, it creates lovely cracks in the pancake, adding moisture and increasing the custardy texture.